CronHealth documentation

 During early access, the minimum interval is 5 minutes to keep the free MVP stable and simple.

-Will I receive repeated emails every minute?
+Will I receive repeated alerts every minute?

 Ready to monitor your first job?